-The Silicon solar cell laboratories at SERIS are spanning across levels 1 and 2 of the E3A building.
-The labs are capable of processing both wafer-based and thin-film based silicon solar cells of different types.
-Industrial tools with high silicon wafer processing rates (or 'throughput') ranging from 500 to 3600 wafers/hour are utilised to enable industry-relevant solar cell R&D.
+The silicon solar cell laboratories at SERIS are located on levels 1 (ground floor) and 2 of the E3A building.
+They are fully equipped to process both wafer-based (up to M4 size) and thin-film based silicon solar cells of different types.
+Industrial tools with high silicon wafer processing rates (or 'throughput') ranging from 200 to 3600 wafers/hour are utilised to enable industry-relevant solar cell R&D.

 The LINEA Lab is a lab-scale inline wet-chemistry tool designed for alkaline texturing and etching of mono-Si wafers.
 It is a manual dose system with excellent process flexibility.
 The system has an alkaline process bath and a hydrochloric acid (HCl) bath for subsequent neutralisation of the alkaline process.
 Several process parameters can be conveniently adjusted, including the chemical mixtures and concentrations, the bath temperature, and the wafer transport speed.

-SierraTherm (now SCHMID Thermal Systems) has been supplying in-line Atmospheric Pressure CVD (APCVD) tools into the photovoltaic industry since 2003.
-APCVD is the most cost-effective method for depositing SiO2, phosphorus-doped SiO2 (PSG), and boron-doped SiO2 (BSG) layers onto solar wafers.
-For this reason, leading manufacturers of high-efficiency n-type solar cells continue to expand production lines utilizing APCVD systems.
-The R&D scale 3-chamber APCVD system installed at SERIS is capable of depositing BSG, PSG, and SiO2 layers.
+Atmospheric pressure chemical vapour deposition (APCVD) is a cost-effective method for depositing SiO2, phosphorus-doped SiO2 (PSG), and boron-doped SiO2 (BSG) layers onto silicon wafers.
+The R&D scale 3-chamber APCVD system installed at SERIS is capable of depositing BSG, PSG and SiO2 layers.
 The tool is highly flexible and enables precise control of the film thickness and dopant concentration.
 In a typical application, 2-12 wt% PSG films with a thickness of 35-65 nm are used as a phosphorus dopant source.
 Similarly, BSG films in the range of 2-6wt% and 35-65 nm thickness are used as a boron dopant source.
 SiO2 is an effective diffusion barrier and can be deposited onto the doped films in a single pass.
-Production-scale APCVD systems have been used in mass production for more than 12 years.
-Over 2 GW of high-efficiency silicon solar cells will be produced in 2016 using SCHMID APCVD tools.
-Production systems using belt transport have a capacity of 1800 wafers per hour, while the latest roller transport APCVD system (see photo) can process up to 4000 wafers per hour.
+Production systems using belt transport (see photo) have a capacity of 1800 wafers per hour, while the latest roller transport APCVD system can process up to 4000 wafers per hour.

-The ILS LT is an R&D laser processing workstation designed for high-precision applications in the PV industry.
-The machine features three individual laser sources to provide highest flexibility: a 2-W UV continuous source, a 20-W green ns source, and a 30-W fs source operating at UV, green and IR wavelengths.
-This configuration enables a number of process applications for c-Si wafers: contact opening, IBC and PERC processing, junction isolation, drilling, cutting, and marking.
+The ILS LT is an R&D laser processing workstation designed for high-precision applications in the PV sector.
+The machine features three individual laser sources to provide excellent flexibility: a 2-W UV continuous source, a 20-W green ns source, and a 30-W fs source that can be tuned to operate at either UV, green or IR wavelengths.
+This configuration enables a number of process applications for c-Si wafers, including contact opening, IBC and PERC processing, junction isolation, wafer drilling, wafer cutting, and laser marking.
 An automatic loading system enables a high throughput of 500 wafers/hour.
 The laser system can also be used for providing the three scribes (P1, P2, P3) required for making thin-film (e.g., CIGS) PV modules.

 The Meco Inline Plating tool at SERIS is a versatile system for pilot-scale (throughput > 100 wafers/hour) R&D on plated metallisation of solar cells.
 The plating tool is equipped with a vertical wafer transport mechanism and process channels for nickel, copper, tin and silver plating.
 Plating of nickel and copper may be carried out in either the light-induced plating (LIP) mode or the electroplating mode.
 A novel contact flipping mechanism enables an inline transition between LIP and electroplating.
 The tool is also equipped with process channels for inline resist removal and seed layer etch back to pattern plated metallisation on advanced cell structures like heterojunction cells and all-back-contact cells.
 Additionally, by exploiting the vertical transport mechanism, the Meco tool at SERIS can be used for simultaneously plating both surfaces of bifacial solar cells.

 The SinTerra is an automated fast firing furnace from BTU/AMTECH Systems.
 The furnace is equipped with automated cassette loading and unloading.
 The firing furnace has 6 zones with infrared lamps for heating c-Si wafers within a temperature range of 300-1000°C. The furnace uses a belt with edge support for the wafers.
 This minimizes belt marks on the wafers after firing.
-The furnace has the capability to independently control power to the top and bottom lamps of the high-temperature firing zones, which is beneficial for high-efficiency c-Si solar cell architectures like aluminium local back surface field (Al-LBSF) solar cells and n-type bifacial solar cells.
-Ramp and cooling rates can be precisely controlled in order to tailor the firing profiles.
+The furnace has the capability to independently control power to the top and bottom lamps of the high-temperature firing zones, which is beneficial for high-efficiency c-Si solar cell architectures like PERC solar cells and n-type bifacial solar cells.
+Ramp-up and ramp-down rates can be precisely controlled in order to tailor the firing profiles.

 For further information, please contact: